Frequently Asked Questions

 What is the current isolation policy on campus for students who test positive for COVID-19?

-The university updated its isolation guideline to direct students who live on campus to isolate in place in their on-campus residence.
+The university updated its isolation guideline to instruct students who live on campus to isolate in place in their on-campus residence and remain masked when in common spaces with roommates.
+Students living off campus are also provided with the same instructions.
 Students also have the option to return to their permanent residence to isolate.
-Students living off campus are also provided with the same instructions.

-This updated isolation policy was made in consultation with the San Luis Obispo County Public Health Department.
+This updated isolation policy effective as of spring 2022 was made in consultation with the San Luis Obispo County Public Health Department.

 How does the process work?
 Are students' roommates informed?

-Students who test positive will receive an email with instructions from COVID-19 Help.
+Students who test positive will receive an email with instructions.
 Students who test positive are directed to always wear a mask and are strongly encouraged to share the news with their roommates so that everyone can take appropriate precautions.
 Roommates will also receive an exposure notification.

-Roommates are advised to wear a well-fitting mask around others for 10 days and follow exposure guidelines from San Luis Obispo County's Public Health Department.
+Wear a well-fitting mask around others for 10 days and follow exposure guidelines from San Luis Obispo County Public Health.

 If you develop symptoms: Test and stay home.
 If you use a home antigen test and the test is negative, test again in 48 hours.
 You also have the option to obtain testing at Campus Health and Wellbeing or call if you have any questions.

-If you do not have symptoms: You are not required to quarantine and can access campus and classes.
-You can complete a home antigen test on Days 1, 3 and 5 after last exposure.
+If you do not have symptoms: You are not required to test or quarantine.
+You can access campus and attend class.
+It is recommended that you complete an at-home test on Days 1, 3 and 5 after last exposure.
 You also have the option to obtain testing at Campus Health and Wellbeing or call if you have any questions.

 How long must a student isolate if they test positive?